Gear Reviews10 min read

 Cons:

-Our verdict: A solid mid-range harness with the best nighttime visibility of any model we tested.
+My verdict: A solid mid-range harness.
+It offers the best nighttime visibility of any model I've tried.
+It easily outshines the Ruffwear's basic trim.

 Consider these factors when deciding:

-- Pulling issues?
-Go with the PetSafe Easy Walk or Ruffwear Front Range (front clip).
+• Pulling issues?
+Go with the PetSafe Easy Walk or Ruffwear Front Range.

-- Car travel?
-The Kurgo Tru-Fit is the clear winner.
+• Car travel?
+The Kurgo Tru-Fit's the clear winner.

-A good harness should fit snugly without rubbing, give you control without restricting your dog's natural gait, and hold up through daily use.
-All seven harnesses on this list meet that bar, but the Ruffwear Front Range remains our top overall recommendation for most dog owners heading into 2023.
+A good harness should fit snugly without rubbing.
+It should give you control without restricting natural movement.
+It needs to survive daily use.
+All seven harnesses on this list meet that bar.
+But the Ruffwear Front Range remains my top overall recommendation going into 2026.